vinniciusgomes/react-architecture/README.md

 `./hooks`

-Services are responsible to handle the connection wi
+Hooks are functions that allow you to “plug in” to React's state and lifecycle features from functional components

 `./pages`